 No supporting facilities are proposed for the Tinian ranges.
 All training would be considered "expeditionary," in that the Marines would bring all necessary equipment to the ranges, would bivouac onsite, and would remove all equipment following completion of the training activities.
 No utilities systems would be required as commercial portable sanitation units would be utilized.
-An existing DoD leach field is located south of the IBB, west of 8th Avenue.
+An existing DoD leach field is located in the IBB, west of 8th Avenue (refer to Figure 2.1-3).
 This is designed to accommodate large-scale training activities on Tinian.
-This leachfield would be used for disposal of wastewater from portable sanitation units.
+This leach field would be used for disposal of wastewater from portable sanitation units.
+An RTA Management Plan would be developed following the Final EIS to support the operations on the Tinian ranges.

-2.3.4.1 Security Fencing and Gates, Range Flags, and SDZ Observation Points
+2.3.4.1 Security, Range Flags, and SDZ Observation Points

 The RTA would need to be secured and assured clear of non-participating personnel during live firing to avoid the potential for injury from ricochet or misdirected shots.
-Therefore, fences, range flag poles (on which red flags would be flown during range operations), and security gates would be constructed to allow closure of land access to all or portions of the RTA, depending on firing condition.
+Therefore, continuously manned traffic control points, range flag poles (on which red flags would be flown during range operations), and manned observation points would be used during scheduled training to prevent inadvertent entry of civilians into to all the RTA, depending on firing condition.
 The portion of the MLA required to be closed to land access would depend on the alternative range configuration selected, the ranges scheduled for use, and the potential access points into the operating ranges and SDZs.
-This EIS/OEIS assumes access to the MLA would be in accordance with Marine Corps safety regulations and would vary depending on the type of training activity that is being conducted.
+This EIS assumes access to the MLA would be in accordance with Marine Corps safety regulations and would vary depending on the type of training activity that is being conducted.
 As an example, live-fire activities on proposed ranges would require limited access to the MLA on the eastern side of Tinian.
-Access limitations and security requirements would be part of the standard operating procedures for all ranges.
-The extent of fencing has not been determined, but roads would be gated and range control personnel would survey the area for unauthorized people.
+Access limitations and security requirements would be part of the Standard Operating Procedures for all ranges.
+Traffic control points would be established and continuously manned 24 hours prior to the start of any live-fire training to prevent unauthorized civilian access to the RTA.
+A visual sweep of the RTA from helicopter would be conducted prior to the commencement of live-fire to ensure that all ranges and SDZs are clear of civilian and military personnel.
 Available monitoring capabilities would be utilized to assure public safety during training events.
-Training units would have direct communications with range control, and would fly a large red flag when the RTA was in use.
+Training units would have direct communications with range control, and would fly a large red flag when the RTA is in use.
+All live-fire training would be immediately halted if unauthorized personnel are sighted in the RTA.